aihanif/Project-6--Classification-With-Multi-Class-Data/README.md

 Description
 - The Classification model is a supervise learning. this model used for prediction for classification value.
-- In this case, the model is designed to predict the CATEGORY_ERROR with mutiple label.
+- In this case, the model is designed to predict the CATEGORY_ERROR with mutiple class.

 Objective
 - The dataset have multi-class issues,use label encoding to the category value.